Pre-Test IELTS Listening Test Practice

 If you want tips on the reading, writing and speaking parts of the examination, look at our other blog posts from Simon.

-Simon Cummings is Assistant Academic Director at The English Language Centre, an English school in Brighton, Sussex, on the south-coast of England.
+Simon Cummings is Assistant Academic Director at The English Language Centre, an English school in Brighton, Sussex, on the south coast of England.
 ELC offers intensive 4-week IELTS exam preparation courses that help students prepare for Academic IELTS.
-Simon has helped students learn English for more than 25 years and has around 20 years' experience succesfully helping students prepare for IELTS.
-He was an IELTS examiner for 15 years and regularly teaches on the IELTS Examination Preparation Course at ELC.
+Simon has helped students learn English for more than 25 years and has around 20 years of experience successfully helping students prepare for IELTS.
+He was an IELTS examiner for 15 years and regularly teaches the IELTS Examination Preparation Course at ELC.